Inside: This Shakespeare Unit Study combines fun activities and hands-on exploration to get your kids hooked on Shakespeare.

-After your kids fall in love with Shakespeare’s plays and I (almost) guarantee they will, it’s a good time to introduce a short video about Shakespeare.
+After your kids learn a little more about Shakespeare’s plays, it’s a good time to introduce a short video about his life.
 It was not easy to find a brief and informative video that would appeal to small children, but I found it!
 Believe me this just-under-5 minute video from Brain Pop is genius.
-My almost 8-year old was hooked from the first minute when he heard the words “Darth Vader.”
+My almost 8-year old was hooked from the moment he heard the words “Darth Vader.”
 What does Star Wars have to do with Shakespeare?
 You would have to check out the video.

 My kids really enjoy doing math word problems.
 I grew up doing lots of word problems as opposite to multiple choices questions and I can see many benefits to this approach.
 Here I put together one sheet of problems based on the facts of Shakespeare’s life.
-You can print it right now by clicking Math.
+You can print it from my library of resources.
+To subscribe to the library, enter your email here, and I will send you the login instruction.

 Cut them into section and tape them next to the bathroom mirror or shoe rack.
 Next time you brush teeth or put the shoes on, read each quote a couple of times.